Shmuel Eisenstadt: Honors

-Eisenstadt was a member of: Israeli Academy of Sciences, Honorary Foreign Members of the American Philosophical Society, Foreign Associate of the National Academy of Sciences in the U.S., Honorary Foreign Member at the Academy of Arts and Sciences, Honorary Foreign Research Fellow at the Institute of Sociology of the Chinese Academy of Social Sciences, Honorary Fellow of the London School of Economics and Political Sciences.
+Eisenstadt was a member of: Israeli Academy of Sciences, Honorary Foreign Members of the American Philosophical Society (1973), Foreign Associates of the National Academy of Sciences in the U.S., Honorary Foreign Members at the American Academy of Arts and Sciences, Honorary Foreign Research Fellows at the Institute of Sociology of the Chinese Academy of Social Sciences, Honorary Fellows of the London School of Economics and Political Sciences.

 In 2010 a festschrift, Collective Identities, States and Globalization; Essays in honour of S.N.
 Eisenstadt was published in Eisenstadt's honor.